xXleowXx/gitlab-charts/doc/architecture/backup-restore.md

 ## Backup utility

-[Backup utility](https://gitlab.com/gitlab-org/build/CNG/blob/master/gitlab-toolbox/scripts/bin/backup-utility) is one of the scripts in the task runner container and as the name suggests it is a script used for doing backups but also handles restoring of an existing backup.
+[Backup utility](https://gitlab.com/gitlab-org/build/CNG/blob/master/gitlab-toolbox/scripts/bin/backup-utility) is one of the scripts in the toolbox container and as the name suggests it is a script used for doing backups but also handles restoring of an existing backup.

 ### Backups